-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION management organisation is sufficiently representative for that third country, for example via a representation agreement.
-This assessment can be based on the evidence available following the reasonable effort to determine the out-of-commerce status of the works, without the need to search for further evidence.
-A work-by-work assessment of the origin of the out-of-commerce works should only be required insofar as it is also required for the reasonable effort to determine their commercial availability.
-54. (27) As mass digitisation projects can entail significant investments by cultural heritage institutions, any licences granted under the mechanisms provided for in this Directive (27) As mass digitisation projects can entail significant investments by cultural heritage institutions, any licences granted under the mechanisms provided for in this Directive (27) As mass The contracting cultural heritage institutions and collective management organisations should remain free to agree on the territorial scope of the (27) The contracting cultural heritage institutions and collective management organisations should remain free to agree on the territorial scope of the licence, including
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION habitual residence is in a Member State. habitual residence is in a Member State. habitual residence is in a Member Statesets of out-of- commerce works or other subject-matter when there is available evidence to presume that they predominantly consist of works or other subject-matter of third countries, unless the concerned collective management organisation is sufficiently representative for that third country, for example via a representation agreement.
+This assessment can be based on the evidence available following the reasonable effort to determine the out-of- commerce status of the works, without the need to search for further evidence.
+A work-by-work assessment of the origin of the out-of- commerce works should only be required insofar as it is also required for the further evidence.
+A work-by-work assessment of the origin of the out-of-commerce works should only be required insofar as it is also required for the reasonable effort to determine their commercial availability. [tentatively agreed at TM, to be confirmed at trilogue]